 The following is for information only and is subject to change.

 Queen Mary Principal’s studentships are open to UK, EU and international students.
-The school will be able to make a number of nominations for those wishing to enter in October 2019.
-They cover tuition fees and a maintenance allowance (£16,777* in 2018/19 academic year - *likely to increase for 2019/20 entry) for up to three years.
+The school will be able to make a number of nominations for those wishing to enter in October 2020.
+They cover tuition fees and a maintenance allowance (fees to be confirmed for 2020/21 entry) for up to three years.
 Candidates will normally be expected to have a good first degree and a Masters degree in Politics, International Relations, or a related subject.
+Click here for more information.

 SPIR Graduate Teaching Studentships